saksham-chitkara/shell-in-c/README.md

 ### Spec6 :

 * Files: bgfg.c and bgfg.h
-* I am only checking if the LATEST foreground process is taking more than 2 seconds for execution or not
+* I am only checking if the LATEST foreground process(of built-in commands) is taking more than 2 seconds for execution or not
 * for Q5 : if sleep 3; sleep 5 the latest foreground process is sleep 5 and i will only consider that and print sleep 5 in next prompt
 * for Q6 : for erroneous commands (background) also pid and the message of completion is printed
 * for Q14 : as it is mentioned that it wont be tested so i am not handling this case